Bospar’s Brent Shelton rolls out his blueprint for PR success

 Pitching and managing people take a lot of energy.
 How do you sustain peak performance?

 A cool and calm state of mind is very important.
-If I’m struggling, or scattered with bandwidth, I’ll go through my to-do list of 20 things and pick the three that are most important, do them, get them out the door, then I’ll move on to the next three.
-By breaking up a high volume of work into manageable pieces, it brings a sense of accomplishment and I’m more focused and motivated to succeed versus trying to keep track of all 20 items, large and small l– not to mention all the noise we monitor by the minute–doing the latter can fool you into thinking you’re multi-tasking.
-Multi-tasking is really a myth, choose something and get it done, do the next.
+If I’m struggling or lack bandwidth, I’ll go through my to-do list of 20 things and pick the three that are most important, do them, get them out the door, then move on to the next three.
+Breaking up a high volume of work into manageable pieces brings a sense of accomplishment.
+It’s amazing how much a simple change like starting each day with just three things can change your entire outlook for the day and the next day.
+It boosts your confidence because you know you’ve accomplished something, and you gain the energy needed to tackle the other things on the list.

 Share this post: